byuitechops/byui-canvas-theme/readme.md

 - CSS & JS files for the Canvas mobile apps have their own upload location in Canvas.
 Many of these features will not work on the Mobile app.
 - JS files cascade, so a JS file at the top of an account will also run in all sub-accounts.
 The Dev account is currently being used for testing.
 - Please be aware that `byui.js` lives at the very top level of our Canvas instance, and applies to many places that no other sub-account will (ex: the login page).
 Just know that this script is liable to create bugs that cannot be found in the Dev sub-account.

+##Emma's Notes
+- People that should be in the LMS Look and Feel Committee:
+    * Corey
+    * Someone from matt's group
+    * Online development
+    * Tim
+    * Shaun Short
+    * UX person
+    * QC person

+- To do:
+    * Mobile code
+    * Refactor code
+    * Simplify code
+    * Fail elegantly

+- other stuff to do
+    * go line-by-line in the CSS to make sure everything we are changing is documented in the PowerPoint
+    * improve the comments throughout the code, especially in the CSS
+    * document the brnaches and what each contains better (talk to Josh)